Estadio Monumental (Buenos Aires): Concerts

-Paul McCartney played three concerts at the stadium in December 1993 during The New World Tour, for the first time in the country.
-Seventeen years later he returned to Argentina to play two concerts to a crowd of 82,000, as part of his Up and Coming Tour in November, 2010.
+Paul McCartney played three concerts at the stadium in December 1993 during The New World Tour, his first performances in the country.
+In November 2010, he returned to Estadio Monumental to play two concerts to a crowd of 82,000, as part of his Up and Coming Tour, as well as two concerts in October 2024 as part of his Got Back tour.

 Phil Collins performed at the stadium on 23 and 24 April 1995 during the Both Sides of the World Tour.

 The Rolling Stones performed five sold-out concerts at the stadium during the Voodoo Lounge Tour in 1995.
-The British band performed five times once again in 1998 for the Bridges to Babylon Tour, and two more times in 2006 during the A Bigger Bang tour.
-These last concerts were released as part of the four-disc concert DVD The Biggest Bang in 2007.
+The band performed five times once again in 1998 for the Bridges to Babylon Tour, and two more times in 2006 during the Bigger Bang tour.
+Recordings of the last concerts were released as part of the four-disc concert DVD The Biggest Bang in 2007.

-Seminal punk rock band The Ramones played their final South American show on 16 March 1996.
+Punk rock band The Ramones played its final South American show on 16 March 1996.

-Also Luis Miguel sold out two consecutive concerts for over 120,000 thousand people during two nights in December 1996.
-Luis Miguel is the only Latin artist that have broken records of assistance in Argentina.
+Luis Miguel sold out two concerts for over 120,000 thousand people in December 1996.

-Backstreet Boys performed at the stadium on 28 April 2001 during Black & Blue Tour.
+Backstreet Boys performed at the stadium on 28 April 2001 during their Black & Blue Tour.

 On 6 October 2001 Eric Clapton performed at the stadium during his Reptile World Tour, selling a total of 35,000 tickets.

 Red Hot Chili Peppers played a concert at the stadium on 16 October 2002 during their By The Way Tour.
-Later they played another concert on 18 September 2011 during the I'm with You World Tour.
-In 1998 Irish rock band U2 brought their PopMart Tour to South America and performed Mothers of the Disappeared with the Mothers of the Plaza de Mayo, the mothers of the children who had disappeared under the Argentinian and Chilean dictatorships, brought on stage.
-The band returned again for their Vertigo Tour in 2006 to film what would become U23D, the first live-action, 3D digital film.
+They played another concert on 18 September 2011 during the I'm with You World Tour.
+The band later returned for two concerts on 24 and 26 November 2023, as part of the Global Stadium Tour.

+In 1998, U2 brought their PopMart Tour to South America and performed Mothers of the Disappeared with the Mothers of the Plaza de Mayo, the mothers of the children who had disappeared under the Argentinian and Chilean dictatorships, brought on stage.
+The band returned for their Vertigo Tour in 2006 to film what would become U2 3D, the first live-action digital 3D film.

 Madonna performed two sold-out concerts in October 1993 during The Girlie Show and another four in December 2008, during her Sticky & Sweet Tour; two of these concerts were filmed and later released on a CD/DVD titled Sticky & Sweet Tour.
-She holds the record for fastest sell-out of a concert at the stadium for her first show, with more than 263,000 tickets sold in three hours.
+She holds the record for the fastest ticket sales with more than 263,000 tickets sold in three hours for her four 2008 shows.
 She also performed at the stadium on 13 and 15 December 2012 as part of The MDNA Tour.

+Taylor Swift played 3 shows at the stadium on 9-12 November 2023 as part of The Eras Tour.
+This marked her first tour stop in Argentina.
+The show on the 10th was rescheduled to the 12th due to inclement weather.